nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Features

-This section documents all the commands available in SportsPA, guiding you through its function, format, example usages and any other noteworthy tips.
+This section documents all the commands available in SportsPA, guiding you through its function, format, example usages and any other noteworthy tips. **Note that examples ending with :camera: means that a screenshot of the outcome is provided below.**

 For a summary of all the commands, refer to the [Command Summary](#command-summary).
 If this is your first read, do go through the following notes about the command format to help you better understand the documentation.